What is IR35?

-IR35, or off-payroll working legislation, was introduced to ensure contingent workers were paying the correct amount of tax and NIC and to reduce the level of tax avoidance.
+IR35, or off-payroll working legislation, is a set of legislation introduced by HMRC to ensure that contract workers are paying the correct amount of tax and NIC and to reduce the level of tax avoidance.

 The legislation in its original form has been around since April 2000, but following criticisms of its implementation and application by tax experts and small businesses, the law was revisited and is being rolled out as the new Off-Payroll tax from April 2020 onwards.

 Previously, the contingent worker was responsible for determining their own IR35 status, however this responsibility will now shift to the End User (the organisation that engages the worker).
 Failure to take action could result in significant financial penalties from HMRC.